richardcavell/wrap/Readme.txt

 To build, type "make".
 To run, run the "wrap" program in the top-level directory.
-To see the options, run the program with the option --help.
+To see the options, run wrap with the option --help.